bikeonastick/hello_maker/README.md

 you're not testing behavior.)
 I'm not just picking on BDD here, it's really just funny how people will latch on to a name for something even if they aren't doing it.
-Some people use well-known unit testing frameworks to drive behavioral or integration tests and they call them unit tests, despite needing a huge dependency chain configured and running just to support the tests.
+Some people use well-known unit testing frameworks to drive behavioral or integration tests, and they call them unit tests, despite needing a huge dependency chain configured and running just to support the tests.

 The point is, you are testing what you are testing, and testing is a good thing,